Poliuti/Euclidean-Sequencer-ACTAM/README.md

 * *steps*: sets the number of intervals of the sequence;
 * *pulses*: sets the number of active steps, that are distributed along the sequence according to the Euclidean algorithm;
 * *rotations*: shifts steps along the sequence.

+A pattern could be identified using this three parameters, using a standard notation in which we have *(NumberOfSteps, NumberOfPulses, Rotation)*.
+For example, a Flamenco Rhytm is (4,3,1), meaning 4 steps, with 3 active pulses and 1 position of shift.
-As said before, this is a comfortable way to generate and play with polyrhythm and polymetries.
+As said before, combining the different lines is a comfortable way to generate and play with polyrhythms and polymetries.
 Polyrhythm is the simultaneous combination of contrasting rhythms in music, while polymetries is any of various measuring instruments capable of indicating two or more quantities.

 If you find a pattern you like, just press the save command to store the settings for steps, pulses and rotation of the 4 lines.
 Then just select it from a dropdown list to upload it again when you want.
 For greater expressive freedom,  user also has commands to adjust the volumes, panning and pitch of each individual channel.